kimandrew927/scaffolding3_startup/README.md

 Here are screenshots of the working application for all of the test links.

+PRIDE AND PREJUDICE
 ![App Screenshot](prideandprejudice.png)

+FRANKENSTEIN
 ![App Screenshot](frankenstein.png)

+ALICE IN WONDERLAND
 ![App Screenshot](aliceinwonderland.png)

+MOBY DICK
 ![App Screenshot](mobydick.png)